tsnellgrove/css_cheat_sheet/css_cheat_sheet/css_to_do.md

 	- DONE: create browser script
 	- DONE: migrate learning environment to working copy day 3:
-	- learn about classes and font settings
+	- DONE: learn about classes and font settings
-	- create github repo and push commits to origin
+	- DONE: create github repo and push commits to origin day 4:
+	- learn about margins and ??